^

 • Granulomatous.

-Let's list the classifications that exist today:
+Let us list the classifications that exist today:

-• Acute periodontitis - serous or purulent.
+• Acute periodontitis is serous or purulent.

 • Chronic periodontitis – granulating, granulomatous, fibrous.

-• Chronic periodontitis in the stage of exacerbation.
+• Chronic periodontitis in the acute stage.

 • In the practice of pediatric dentistry, Groshikov's classification is often used: